Is Fluoride Safe?

 McKay later traveled to Oakley, Idaho where a large number of the town’s population had mottled teeth.
 It was there that McKay was able to start connecting some dots thanks to a larger study.
 That decade of research yielded surprising results: the recently-built communal water pipeline had extremely elevated levels of fluoride.
 When the town stopped drinking from the pipeline, the prevalence of mottled teeth decreased exponentially.
 The connection between mottled teeth and fluoride was finally forged.

-In the years that followed, more scientists and dentists did tests of their own to find out the exact levels one must ingest in order to see the symptoms of fluorosis.
+In the years that followed, more scientists and dentists did tests of their own.
+They were able to find out the exact levels one must ingest in order to see the symptoms of fluorosis.
 They found that, in small doses, fluoride was more helpful than hurtful.
 The naturally occurring fluoride could fight tooth decay better than any lab-generated chemical compound.
 Eventually, town officials across the U.S. began fluoridating water supplies in an effort to curb tooth decay in children.
 The effects were immediate: tooth decay numbers dropped faster than anyone thought possible.
 Since fluoridating water is inexpensive (it costs about $1 a year per person), many local governments continue the practice today.

 How Much Fluoride Is Too Much?